 Subsequent evaluations must be completed every three years after the initial training.

-These evaluations can be a discussion with the employee, written documentation of previous training, performance testing or simply observation of the employee.
-If the evaluation reveals that the employee operates the forklift in an unsafe manner, refresher training is needed.
+These evaluations can be a discussion with the employee, written documentation of previous training, performance testing, or simply observation of the employee.
+Refresher training is needed if the evaluation reveals that the employee operates the forklift unsafely.

 Take a hard look at your operator safety training.

-Are you providing your operators with the information and guidance they need to be competent, efficient and safe?
+Are your operators provided the information and guidance they need to be competent, efficient, and safe?
 Does your training include site-specific safety instruction?
-Are your operators trained on each type of industrial equipment they’ll be operating?
+Are your operators trained on each type of industrial equipment they will be operating?

-Ask yourself these questions as you evaluate your current training and take a look at the mistakes we often see in training programs.
+Ask questions as you evaluate your current training and look at the mistakes we often see in training programs.

 Many training courses consist of short videos.
 These videos alone are not a complete source for forklift training.
-Not only does this method not meet OSHA requirements, but without work site specific information, unsafe operation could result in serious injury.
+Not only does this method not meet OSHA requirements.
+Without work site-specific information, unsafe operation could result in serious injury.

 Instead, think of videos as a tool.
 They can certainly help demonstrate proper and improper operation.
-But they shouldn’t be the only way you train.
+But they should not be the only way you train.

-While online training may be easily accessible and a low cost alternative to in-person training, it isn’t necessarily the best way to ensure safe operation of forklifts in the workplace.
+While online training may be easily accessible and a low-cost alternative to in-person training, it is not necessarily the best way to ensure the safe operation of forklifts in the workplace.

-Understanding the proper documentation your employees should receive after they've completed a forklift or aerial lift operator training class can be tricky.
+Understanding the proper documentation your employees should receive after they have completed a forklift or aerial lift operator training class can be tricky.

-According to OSHA regulations, it's the employer's responsibility to certify that their operators have been training and evaluated in accordance with the OSHA standard.
+According to OSHA regulations, the employer is responsible for certifying that their operators have been trained and evaluated by the OSHA standard.

 The certification must include:

-Additionally, when you hire an outside consultant to perform your operator safety training, you have a shared responsibility for ensuring that your operators complete both classroom and practical training prior to your employees using any industrial equipment.
+Additionally, when you hire an outside consultant to perform your operator safety training, you share the responsibility that your operators complete classroom and practical training before your employees use any industrial equipment.

-That means providing proper documentation and evidence that your employee completed their forklift operator training.
+That means providing documentation and evidence that your employee completed their forklift operator training.

 Unfortunately, OSHA doesn't specify what the "proper documentation" or "evidence" should look like.
 So what separates the good documentation from the bad?
 If our years of experience have taught us one thing - it's the type and quality of documentation your employees receive that can make all the difference during an audit.

-Whether you use an outside consultant or in-house trainers for your operator training, your safety program wouldn’t be complete without pedestrian training.
+Whether you use an outside consultant or in-house trainers for your operator training, your safety program would not be complete without pedestrian safety training.

-While pedestrians may have the right-of-way, around forklift operation there are no guarantees.
-In fact, 20 percent of forklift incidents involve pedestrians being struck by a forklift.
+Although pedestrians typically have the right-of-way, it is crucial to recognize that there are no guarantees.
+Shockingly, 20 percent of forklift incidents involve pedestrians struck by a forklift.

-Pedestrian training is the tip of the iceberg in terms of pedestrian protections.
+Pedestrian training is the tip of the iceberg in terms of pedestrian protection.
 In addition to training, we recommend you implement a pedestrian protection program.

-This could begin with a traffic safety plan including proper forklift operating procedures, pedestrian guidelines and safety protocols.
-This will serve as the basis for your training and you may already have many of these guidelines in place.
+It could begin with a traffic safety plan, including proper forklift operating procedures, pedestrian safety guidelines, and safety protocols.
+It will serve as the basis for your training, as you may already have these guidelines.
 Creating written documentation of them will allow you to circulate the plan and get input and feedback from stakeholders.

 Your facility should physically reflect your company’s emphasis on pedestrian safety.

-- Use signs in key areas to remind pedestrians to be aware and stay a safe distance away from forklifts.
+- Use signs in operation areas to remind pedestrians to be aware of forklifts.

-- If some areas are simply too dangerous for pedestrians, create clearly marked exclusion zones that are off limits to pedestrians
+- If some areas are too dangerous for pedestrians, create marked exclusion zones off-limits to pedestrians.

 Read more on pedestrian safety tips for operators.